-Your spa is designed to operate at either 115 or 230 volts, 60 Hz, unless it is the Olympia model which requires a dedicated 230 volt power supply.
+The Cumberland® spa is designed to operate at either 115 or 230 volts, 60 Hz, while the PalomarTM and Olympia spa models require a dedicated 230 volt power supply.
 When the spa is connected to 115 volts, the heater will provide approximately 1000 watts of heat only when the pump is operating in LOW speed and the thermostat is calling for heat.
 When the spa is connected to 230 volts, the heater will provide approximately 4000 watts of heat when the pump is operating in LOW or HIGH speed and the thermostat is calling for heat.